 Activism and Takeovers

-Buying and campaigning for control encounter different forms of free-riding behavior in widely held firms.
-We derive implications of this difference in a model with effort provision: First, changes in the marginal return to effort move bidder profits and activist profits in opposite directions, so activism can outperform tender offers despite being less efficient.
+Buying and campaigning for control encounter different forms of free-riding in widely held firms.
+From this we derive a comparative theory of disciplinary governance interventions: First, changes in the marginal return to effort have opposite effects on bidder profits and activist profits, so activism can outperform hostile bids despite being less efficient.
 Second, activists are more effective brokering takeovers than restructuring firms themselves.
-Third, such takeover activists earn excess returns in part since their hurdle rate is the foregone return from free-riding in tender offers.
-These predictions match evidence on takeover activism and activist hedge funds’ performance.
+Third, such takeover activists earn excess returns in part because their hurdle rate is the foregone return from free-riding on hostile bids.
+Our predictions match evidence on takeover activism and activist hedge funds’ performance.

 JEL Classification: G34, G23